D4-branes wrapped on a topological disk: Introduction

-In particular, a new way of preserving supersymmetry for solutions of gauged supergravity was developed in \cite{Bah:2021mzw, Bah:2021hei} and applied to $AdS_5$ solutions from M5-branes.
+The second kind of such $AdS$ solutions are from branes wrapped on a topological disk which is a disk with non-trivial $U(1)$ holonomies at the boundary.
+The $AdS_5$ solutions from M5-branes wrapped on a topological disk was found in \cite{Bah:2021mzw, Bah:2021hei}.
 The dual field theory was proposed to be the Argyres-Douglas theory, \cite{Argyres:1995jj}, from 6d $\mathcal{N}=(2,0)$ theories on a sphere with irregular punctures.
-This method was soon applied to $AdS_3$ solutions from D3-branes in \cite{Suh:2021ifj}.
-See also \cite{Couzens:2021tnv}.
+The construction was soon applied to $AdS_3$ solutions from D3-branes and M5-branes in \cite{Suh:2021ifj} and $AdS_2$ solutions from M2-branes in \cite{Suh:2021hef}.
+See also \cite{Couzens:2021tnv} and \cite{Couzens:2021rlk} for spindle and disk solutions from D3- and M2-branes.
+To recapitulate, topological dics and spindle are not manifolds with constant curvature and the supersymmetry is not realized by topological twist.

-In this paper, we apply the new method of obtaining supersymmetric solutions of gauged supergravity to the D4-D8 brane system.
-Five-dimensional superconformal field theories were first discovered in \cite{Seiberg:1996bd, Intriligator:1997pq} and their gravity dual was proposed, \cite{Ferrara:1998gv}, and found to be supersymmtric $AdS_6\,\times_w\,S^4$ solution, \cite{Brandhuber:1999np}, of massive type IIA supergravity, \cite{Romans:1985tz}.
-This solution is also realized as the supersymmetric fixed point, \cite{Cvetic:1999un}, of $F(4)$ gauged supergravity in six dimensions, \cite{Romans:1985tw}.
+In this paper, we construct the D4-D8 brane system wrapped on a topological disk.
+Five-dimensional superconformal field theories were first discovered in \cite{Seiberg:1996bd, Intriligator:1997pq} and their gravity dual was proposed to be the D4-D8 brane system, \cite{Ferrara:1998gv}, and found to be supersymmetric $AdS_6\,\times_w\,S^4$ solution, \cite{Brandhuber:1999np}, of massive type IIA supergravity, \cite{Romans:1985tz}.
+The solution is also realized as the supersymmetric fixed point, \cite{Cvetic:1999un}, of $F(4)$ gauged supergravity in six dimensions, \cite{Romans:1985tw}.

 From topological twisting in $F(4)$ gauged supergravity, D4-D8-brane system wrapped on supersymmetric two- and three-cycles was studied in \cite{Nunez:2001pt, Naka:2002jz} and also from massive type IIA supergravity in \cite{Bah:2018lyv}.
 The D4-D8-brane system wrapped on a supersymmetric four-cycle provides the horizon geometry of supersymmetric $AdS_6$ black holes, \cite{Suh:2018tul}, and the Bekenstein-Hawking entropy was shown to match the field theory calculation of topologically twisted index, \cite{Hosseini:2018uzp, Crichigno:2018adf}.
 See \cite{Kim:2019fsg} also for non-supersymmetric solutions.
 So far, solutions were obtained from D4-D8-branes wrapped on supersymmetric cycles with constant curvature.